-Yamhill County Environmental Health Specialists conduct unannounced inspections of licensed food service establishments twice a year.
-Click here to see Restaurant Inspection Reports.
+Yamhill County Environmental Health Specialists conduct unannounced inspections of licensed food service establishments once or twice per year according to statute.

 Restaurant scores are based on a maximum of 100 points, with deductions for various types of violations.
 Violations that are cited on consecutive inspections double in point value.
 A restaurant must receive a score of 70 to pass the inspection.

 Priority item means a provision in this code whose application contributes directly to the elimination, prevention or reduction to an acceptable level, hazards associated with foodborne illness or injury and there is no other provision that more directly controls the hazard.

 Priority items include items with a quantifiable measure to show control of hazards such as cooking, reheating, cooling, and handwashing.

 Priority items are an item denoted with a P, carries a weight of 5 points on the Food Service Inspection Report, reducing the overall score of an inspection.